brockhager/neuroswarm/docs/data-flow-architecture.md

 Step 5: Fork / Reorg Handling
 - If a heavier chain arrives, nodes select a new canonical tip; `performReorg` is invoked: rollback + snapshot restore + replay; removed txs re-added to mempool.
+  - NS will attempt to re-add removed txs to the gateway canonical mempool by calling `POST /v1/mempool/requeue` with the removed tx payloads so other validators may include them in future blocks.

 Step 6: SPV Proof & Client Verification
 - Client asks for an SPV proof via `/proof/:txId`; server returns a proof and block header.